MicrosoftDocs/Viva/Viva/glint/broader-team-insights.md

 ## Choose Live versus Phased reports access

 Once a survey is completed, it moves to the Completed section of the Program page, and you can view the access it has been assigned by hovering over the **Reporting Access** column.
 For more information, see [Live vs Phased access](https://go.microsoft.com/fwlink/?linkid=2230747).

+   > [!TIP]
-Best Practice: Set a calendar reminder to grant Phased access to leaders without Live access permissions.
+   >Set a calendar reminder to grant Phased access to leaders without Live access permissions.

 ### How to change access once User Roles are set